oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 In some cases we don't want the entire URL to be forwarded however, what if we were using the initial part of the URL to identify a different service, perhaps for the health or metrics capabilities of the microservices which are on a different port (http://storefront:9081/health for example) In this case we want to re-write the incomming URL as it's passed to the target

 ```
-apiVersion: networking.k8s.io/v1beta1
+apiVersion: networking.k8s.io/v1
 kind: Ingress
 metadata:
-  name: stockmanager-management
+  name: stockmanager-rewrite-ingress
   annotations:
-    # use a re-writer
+    kubernetes.io/ingress.class: "nginx"
+    # nginx.ingress.kubernetes.io/use-regex: "true"
+    # rewrite the requests
     nginx.ingress.kubernetes.io/rewrite-target: /$2
 spec:
+  tls:
+  - hosts:
+    # ${EXTERNAL_IP} must be replaced with the IP address of the ingress controller
+    - store.123.456.789.123.nip.io
+    secretName: tls-store
   rules:
+    # ${EXTERNAL_IP} must be replaced with the IP address of the ingress controller
+  - host: store.$123.456.789.123.nip.io
-  - http:
+    http:
       paths:
-        #any path starting with smmtg will have the /smmgt removed before being passed to the service on the specified url
+        #any path starting with sm will have the /sm removed before being passed to the service on the specified url
+        #for example this handles /sm/status -> /status on arrival at the storefront server
-      - path: /smmgt(/|$)(.*)
+      - path: /sm(/|$)(.*)
+        pathType: ImplementationSpecific
         backend:
+          service:
+            name: stockmanager
+            port:
-          serviceName: stockmanager
+              name: stockmanager
-          servicePort: 9081
+... more paths ...
 ```

 In this case the annotations section is slightly different, it still triggers nginx when the path matches, but it uses a variable so that the URL will be `/` followed by whatever matches the `$2` in the regular expression.
 The rule itself looks for anything that starts with /smmgt followed by the regexp which matches `/` followed by a sequence of zero or more characters OR the end of the pattern.
 The regexp will be extracted and substituted for `$2`.
 The regexp matched two fields, the first match ​`$1` is `(/|$)` which matches either / or no further characters.
 The 2nd part of the regexp `$2` is `(.*)` which matches zero or more characters (the . being any character and * being a repeat of zero or more).